brianstearns/IMGrabber/README.md

 5. Select IMGrabber
 6. Refresh the page

-Note: After you loda the file into chrome, you no longer need to keep it on your computer
+Note: After you load the package into chrome, you no longer need to keep it on your computer

 ## Example